glmontano/aiml_notes/Introduction to Neural Networks.md

 The optimization problewm is non-convex, and there are local minima to consider.

 There is a very high chance to be caught in a local-minima.
 However, for many cases we do not need to find ther global minima.
 There is evidence that this may be overfit, and therefore it is OK.
-Though, it is supoer complicated oto find it.
+Though, it is super complicated to find it.

+## AdaGrad

 Finding the right learning rate, eta, is also important.
 Also, learning rates should not be the same for every dimensioin, or in the determination  of the weights.
 Therefore, adaptation is also important.